 You’ll probably have heard a lot about photovoltaic (PV) technology, since the Government’s Feed-in Tariff (FiT) scheme has been very popular.
 This offers guaranteed payments for every kWh of electricity generated using PV panels and then either used or fed back to the Grid.

-But Feed-in Tariff income aside, what is the case for photovoltaics, and what are the considerations that should be borne in mind?
+But any Feed-in Tariff income aside, what is the case for photovoltaics, and what are the considerations that should be borne in mind?

 Firstly, we’ll look at the benefits: